francescosassi/ydenoise-fcg20/readme.md

 The tests where run on an intel i7-6700HQ.
 The Intel® Open Image Denoise is very fast.
 It takes maximum 2 seconds to denoise an image.
 The Non-Local Means Denoiser can be fast or slow according to the parameters.
-In some cases, when there is a few noise to remove (256 samples / 128 samples) it can take 5 seconds.
+In some cases, when there is a not a lot of noise to remove (256 samples / 128 samples) it can take 5 seconds.
 For images that are harder to denoise and require larger windows of search, it can take minutes.